India's Modi arrives in the UAE on his seventh trip to a nation that is home to millions of Indians

 He added: “Brother, it is also a matter of happiness that we are going to do (a) bilateral investment treaty.
 This is also going to have a long lasting impact.”

 The two sides also discussed energy issues.
-India remains a key buyer of Emirati oil and now is looking at the possibility of buying liquefied natural gas from the UAE as well, a statement from the Indian delegation said.
+India remains a key buyer of Emirati oil and now is looking at the possibility of long-term contracts for liquefied natural gas as well, a statement from the Indian delegation said.

-The UAE offered no immediate readout on the trip or what the two men discussed.
+“The UAE and India are united by our shared keenness to develop the bilateral strategic partnership to achieve further progress and build a better future for our peoples,” Sheikh Mohammed said on X, formerly Twitter.

-Tuesday night, tens of thousands of Indians are expected to crowd into Zayed Sports City Stadium to see Modi.
+Tuesday night, tens of thousands of Indians crowded into Zayed Sports City Stadium to see Modi.
 Only Indian nationals were being permitted to attend the event in Abu Dhabi, organizers said.

+“You have created a new history in Abu Dhabi," Modi said.
+“You have come from all corners of UAE, and different states of India, but the hearts of everyone are connected.”

 Modi's arrival came as Indian police on Tuesday used tear gas and detained some farmers who clashed with them and tried to break barricades, blocking their way to New Delhi to demand guaranteed crop prices.
 In 2021, farmers camped for months in the Indian capital after Modi withdrew controversial agriculture laws that had triggered the earlier protests.